Eli Grey

 Adtech providers should validate ownership of the domain names used within vanity URLs, or alternatively vanity URLs should be banned entirely.
 Validating domain ownership can easily be done through automated or manual processes where domain name owners place unique keys in their domain name’s DNS records.

-A common, yet fundamentally flawed verification mechanism that adtech platforms such as Google Ads employ is the use of sampled URL resolution, which involves visiting a website at given points in time from one or more given computers.
-This technique can easily be bypassed with dynamic redirection software that can hide fraud and malware from URL scanning servers.
+A common, yet fundamentally flawed ‘verification’ mechanism that adtech platforms such as Google Ads employ is the use of sampled URL resolution, which involves visiting a website at given points in time from one or more given computers.
+This technique can easily be bypassed with dynamic redirection software to hide fraud and malware from URL scanning servers.

 Petition your elected government officials to let them know that big tech is willingly ignoring their role in the rise of effective link fraud, spurred by their support of unverified vanity URLs.
-The United States Federal Trade Commission should request an investigation and seek to prosecute companies that knowingly enable link fraud through unverified vanity URL systems that are fundamentally impossible to audit.
+The United States FTC should investigate companies that knowingly enable link fraud through unverified vanity URL systems that are fundamentally impossible to audit.

 On a personal level, you can install an adblocker such as uBlock Origin to block advertising, which has a nice added side effect of increasing web browsing privacy and performance.